nautobot/nautobot-app-ssot/docs/user/integrations/ipfabric.md

 | localHost/remoteHost | Cable.termination_b_device   | Cable.termination_b.device  |
 | localInt/remoteInt   | Cable.termination_b_name     | Cable.termination_b.name    |
 | N/A                  | Cable.status                 | Cable.status                |

+## How a VLAN is identified

+A VLAN is identified by its **VLAN ID at a Location**.
+The name is an attribute, not part of the identity, which is what makes a rename on the network read as an update to the VLAN Nautobot already holds rather than as one VLAN replacing another.
+The VLAN ID is the identifier that persists across a rename on the device, and it is what IP Fabric keys its per-site VLAN summary on.

+**What this changes on upgrade.** If Nautobot already holds a VLAN with the same VLAN ID at the same Location but a different name, the first sync after upgrading renames it to what IP Fabric reports.
+Previously the sync created a second VLAN under the new name and removed — or, under Safe Delete Mode, deprecated and tagged — the one under the old name.
+So an estate that has been renaming VLANs will see a run of renames once, and stop accumulating deprecated VLANs afterwards.

+**Duplicates.** Nautobot does not constrain a VLAN ID to be unique at a Location, so a deployment can hold two VLANs with the same one.
+The second is reported in the job log and not loaded, and the sync leaves it alone.
+Which of the two is kept is not defined, so it is worth resolving the duplicate in Nautobot rather than relying on the sync to pick.

 ## Interface Addresses